 Request & Scanning - For scans of pages, chapters and sections.
 Priority is given to requests in support of Fall classes.
 Request scans.
 [Service available to current faculty, students staff, and other users with full Williams login credentials]

 Request & Delivery - If pick-up or scanning are not viable options, the library can ship materials to addresses in the continental US.
 Except in cases of financial need, users are responsible for the cost of shipping materials back to the library.
 There are no deliveries to campus offices but materials will be delivered to students in quarantine.
 How to request items for delivery.
 [Service available to current faculty, students staff, and other users with full Williams login credentials]

 Current faculty, students and staff may schedule appointments to access materials in Special Collections.
 Schedule an appointment.
 Reference and research support is available via email.
 Researchers may request scans of Special Collections material, but scanning is limited based on staff availability and condition of the material.
 Priority for scanning service is given to requests in support of Fall classes.

-- Research assistance is available online only through a virtual drop-in desk, chat, and email
+- Research assistance is available online through a virtual drop-in desk, chat, and email.

 - Liaison librarians are available to consult through online appointments.

 - Special Collection librarians are available online to answer reference questions and discuss access to collections.